 - 11.240 The Roch Valley Historic Environment Assessment identified the sensitivities that need to be taken in to account in relation to the masterplan and any subsequent planning applications for this site. - 11.241 The area has good access to the A58 bus corridor and there are local services and facilities along this route.
 The development will need to provide good walking and cycling routes to the Calder Valley Railway line station at Smithy Bridge which offers good access to the city centre and other areas. - 11.242 Although none of the land proposed for development would be at risk from flooding the land to the north of the River Roch has been identified by the Environment Agency and the Council as a location where flood water storage capacity should be safeguarded to enhance measures that deliver flood alleviation benefits for the River Roch catchment between Littleborough and Rochdale town centre.
-Any development should take account of this proposal and, where possible, include measures that will contribute to the ability of this location to mitigate against flood risk in the wider Roch Valley. - 11.243 The river valley setting of the site, as part of the Pennine Foothills
+Any development should take account of this proposal and, where possible, include measures that will contribute to the ability of this location to mitigate against flood risk in the wider Roch Valley.

-(West/South Pennines) landscape character type, means that the impact of any development must be taken into account in terms of any design and layout.
+- 11.243 The river valley setting of the site, [MM, start of new text] as part of the Pennine Foothills (West/South Pennines) landscape character type, [MM, end of new text] means that the impact of any development must be taken into account in terms of any design and layout.
 There are some long-distance views into the site from across the valley and therefore it is important that the impact of any scheme is minimised as much as possible through the use of appropriate materials and high-quality landscaping. - 11.244 There are proposals to deliver a residential relief road linking Smithy Bridge Road and Albert Royds Street.
 This route would improve traffic flow on the local route network and reduce congestion at a number of junctions in the area.
-This site provides an opportunity to deliveraccommodate the eastern section of this road as part of a high-quality residential layout.
+This site provides an opportunity to {MM, start of removed text} deliver {MM, end of removed text} [MM, start of new text] accommodate [MM, end of new text] the eastern section of this road as part of a high-quality residential layout.
 Any new road will include attractive, high quality pedestrian and cycle routes to promote sustainable modes of transport from, to and through the site.

-New paragraph: The Habitat Regulation Assessment for the Plan found that development within 7km of the SAC and SPAs will increase recreation pressures on these designated wildlife habitat sites.
-Consequently, development on site should mitigate the recreation disturbance impacts on the South Pennine Moors SAC/SPAs with reference to JP-G5, criterion 7 (c).
+New paragraph: [MM, start of new text] The Habitat Regulation Assessment for the Plan found that development within 7km of the SAC and SPAs will increase recreation pressures on these designated wildlife habitat sites.

+Consequently, development on site should mitigate the recreation disturbance impacts on the South Pennine Moors SAC/SPAs with reference to JP-G5, criterion 7 (c) [MM, end of new text].

-New paragraph: The allocation is identified as containing Mineral Safeguarding Areas for brickclay (99.3% of the site); sandstone (94.5%) and surface coal (99.3%) as defined in the Greater Manchester Joint Minerals Development Plan.
-The need for extraction prior to development commencing will be assessed against policies of that minerals plan (or any subsequent minerals plan) to ensure that specific mineral resources of local or national importance are not unnecessarily sterilised.
+New paragraph: [MM, start of new text] The allocation is identified as containing Mineral Safeguarding Areas for brickclay (99.3% of the site); sandstone (94.5%) and surface coal (99.3%) as defined in the Greater Manchester Joint Minerals Development Plan.
+The need for extraction prior to development commencing will be assessed against policies of that minerals plan (or any subsequent minerals plan) to ensure that specific mineral resources of local or national importance are not unnecessarily sterilised [MM, end of new text].

-Policy JP Allocation 25: Trows Farm Trows Farm
+Policy JP Allocation 25: Trows Farm